HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 1. the category  (e.g. Discharge Medication)
 1. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
 1. the encounters
-1. {:.bg-success}a date for when written
+1. a date for when written
 1. the prescription *Sig*

 **Profile specific implementation guidance:**